 CTE recommends utilization of a sophisticated charge management system that will take into account the buses current SoC and block requirements and determine where charges may be skipped throughout the day.
 Charge management will also optimize the charging necessary and determine when it can be completed at the lowest utility rates, though because on-route charging is proposed much of the charging will still occur during peak charging rates.
 CTE is not aware of any current commercially available products for optimization of on-route charging; however, multiple charge management vendors have indicated that they are currently developing products to address this void.
-The need for charge management is limited during the initial deployment with only a single charger operating at the DCC, but will become more important during future charger deployments as charging capacity is added to the DCC after

-2026.
-Charge management solutions should be included as part of the procurement solicitation for charging equipment.
+The need for charge management is limited during the initial deployment with only a single charger operating at the DCC, but will become more important during future charger deployments as charging capacity is added to the DCC after 2026.
+Charge management solutions should be included as part of the procurement solicitation for charging equipment as discussed in the Technical Specifications and Fleet Recommendation section of this Implementation Plan.